textpotential/bibliarchic/chapt5.md

 The passage selection mechanism of the Bible App we explored earlier could use the graphical user interface of the mobile app to construct this very kind of API request to send to a server and return the results, formatted for reading on a screen, to a user.
 The BibleSearch web interface does just this, taking the user input from the version and chapter selections at the top of the page and constructing an API request much like we have seen above.[^46] Here we see BibleSearch itself building layers of interface upon the interface of DBL.
 The BibleSearch web bible interface is a user of the BiblSearch API, which is a user of DBL bible interface.
-Bible interfaces in this emerging media landscape continue to challenge any stark boundaries between user and interface as interfaces become users and users construct new interfaces on the fly.
+Bible interfaces in this emerging technological landscape continue to challenge any stark boundaries between user and interface as interfaces become users and users construct new interfaces on the fly.

 ## Bible as Data Objects ##

 The response from the sample API request we constructed above contains several pieces of data related to the request, including copyright information, next and previous verse identifiers to provide context for this verse and easy machine navigation, the parent object of this verse (2 Corinthians book object), and the verse information including verse number, verse text, and footnotes and cross references.
-One advantage of an API type interface is that the textual content of the verse is explicitly only one piece of the bible object that makes up this interface.
+One advantage of an API type interface is that the textual content of the verse is only one piece of the bible object that makes up this interface.
+When a user requests a verse from this API bible interface, such as 2 Cor.
+3.6, the interface returns a structured set of data that relates to the verse, such as verse identifiers, the HTML encoded text of the verse, and related footnotes.
-The verse content itself is only one contact point with this interface, reinforcing the irreducibility of bible to the content it contains.
+The verse content itself is only one contact point with this interface, highlighting the digital materiality of this interface and reinforcing the irreducibility of bible to the content of its verses.
 In the small selection below, I show both the list of keys that make up the JSON response from this verse request and the value of the text key.

 ~~~